kalamam/AP2/README.md

 to run our code, follow the steps:
 1. use the code from part1 to create a new react app.
-2. download the code from part 2 and insert it into a desired directory, in the same directory use: npm i express bode-parser cors custom-env mongoose start the app with: node app.js
+2. download the code from part 2 and insert it into a desired directory, in the same directory use: npm i express bode-parser cors custom-env mongoose. start the app with: node app.js

 # part3: